chand-stack/orix-dev-task/Readme.md

 <pre>
 ├── assets/
 │   └── images/          # Contains images used in various features (carousel, etc.)
-├── css/
+│   └── fonts/          # Contains fonts used in various texts │   └── logos/          # Contains logos used in various features ├── style/
 │   └── styles.css       # Custom styles for the project layout and components
-├── js/
+├── script/
-│   └── main.js          # JavaScript file for interactive components (carousel, burger menu, smooth scrolling) ├── index.html           # Main HTML file containing the structure of the project └── README.md            # Project overview and documentation
+│   └── script.js          # JavaScript file for interactive components (carousel, burger menu, smooth scrolling) ├── index.html           # Main HTML file containing the structure of the project └── README.md            # Project overview and documentation
 </pre>